A model for planar compacta and rational Julia sets: Examples

 {\bf Acknowledgements}.
-The first and the second authors are respectively supported by the Chinese National Natural Science Foundation Projects 11871483 and 11901011.
-All the authors owe their thanks to the anonymous referee(s) for suggestions that are helpful in simplifying some results and their proofs.
-In an earlier version, appearing as https://arxiv.org/pdf/1803.09199.pdf, the major result concerns how atoms of a compactum $K\subset\hat{\mathbb{C}}$ are related to those of $f^{-1}(K)$ under a rational function $f: \hat{\mathbb{C}}\rightarrow\hat{\mathbb{C}}$.
-Now we only require that $f$ be a finite-to-one open map.
-During private communications, the authors have received suggestions from Alexander Blokh and Lex Oversteegen, associating to any rational function $f: \hat{\mathbb{C}}\rightarrow\hat{\mathbb{C}}$ and its Julia set $K$ a factor system $\tilde{f}:X_K\rightarrow X_K$, which is defined on a cactoid $X_K$.
-This factor system appears in the paragraph immediately after Corollary \ref{invariant-core} of the present paper.
+The first and second named authors are respectively supported by the Chinese National Natural Science Foundation Projects 11871483 and 11901011.
+The second author is also supported by Science and Technology Projects of Guangzhou 202102020480 and Guangdong Basic and Applied Basic Research Foundation 2021A1515010242.
+The authors want to thank anonymous referees for suggestions that help to simplify some results and their proofs.
+During private communications, the authors have received suggestions from Alexander Blokh and Lex Oversteegen, concerning how to associate to any rational function $f$ with Julia set $K$ a factor system $\widehat{f}: \widehat{\Dc}_K\rightarrow\widehat{\Dc}_K$, where $\widehat{\Dc}_K$ under the quotient topology is a cactoid.